macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • Correct spelling automatically: deactivate

-• Capitalise words automatically: deactivate
+• Capitalize words automatically: deactivate

-• Add full stop with double-space: activate
+• Add period with double-space: deactivate

 • Spelling: Automatic by Language